 GCID Small Grants Fund

-To ensure the University of Glasgow continues to maintain its strength in international development research, the 2022-23 GCID Small Grants Fund will provide pump-priming and partnership development funding to support the co-development of external grant applications to tackle low- and middle-income country (LMIC) challenges.
+To ensure the University of Glasgow is supporting the development of new and emerging partnerships in international development research, the GCID Small Grants Fund provides pump-priming and partnership development funding to support the co-development of external grant applications focussed on tackling low- and middle-income country (LMIC) challenges.

-- Meetings and Exchanges - To support new interdisciplinary partnerships through reciprocal visits with collaborators in ODA recipient countries to develop grant proposals addressing challenges relevant to one or more ODA recipient countries.
+- Meetings and Exchanges - To support the development of new interdisciplinary partnerships and relationships through reciprocal visits with collaborators in ODA recipient countries to develop grant proposals addressing challenges relevant to one or more ODA recipient countries.
 This call will be particularly relevant for early career researchers who seek to develop research collaborations with LMIC country partners but have struggled to develop research proposals without existing relationships.
 Value: Up to £10,000.